Botanics Volunteer Sessions

 No gardening experience necessary.
 Please wear stout footwear and clothes for gardening.
 You are welcome to bring your own gardening gloves.

 All tools and materials will be provided.
-Tea / coffee break at 11am.
+Mid-session break.

 One of the most delightful features of the Royal Victoria Park, the Botanical Gardens were formed in 1887 and within their 3.8 hectares (9 and a half acres) is one of the finest collections of plants on limestone, certainly in the West Country.